antonmi/flowex/README.md

 ![alt text](figures/pipeline_with_client.png "How it works") The things happen when you call `Flowex.Client.run`:
 - `self` process makes synchronous call to the client gen_server with `%FunPipeline{number: 2}` struct
-- client makes synchronous call 'FunPipeline.run(pipeline, %FunPipeline{number: 2})'
+- the client makes synchronous call 'FunPipeline.run(pipeline, %FunPipeline{number: 2})'
 - the struct is wrapped into `%Flowex.IP{}` struct and begins its asynchronous journey from one GenStage to another
-- when consumer receives the Information Packet (IP), it sends it back to the client which sends it back to the caller process.
+- when the consumer receives the Information Packet (IP), it sends it back to the client which sends it back to the caller process.

 ### Synchronous and asynchronous calls.
 Parallel execution.
 Note, that `run` function on pipeline module or `Flowex.Client` is synchronous.
 While communication inside the pipeline is asynchronous:
-![alt text](figures/pipeline_sync_async.png "Sync and async") In order to send large number of IP's and process them in parallel one can use several client connected to the pipeline:
+![alt text](figures/pipeline_sync_async.png "Sync and async") In order to send a large number of IP's and process them in parallel one can use several clients connected to the pipeline:
 ![alt text](figures/many_clients.png "Group of clients")

 ### Bottlenecks
 Each component of pipeline takes a some to finish IP processing.
-One component do simple work, another can process data for a long time.
+One component does simple work, another can process data for a long time.
 So if several clients continuously push data they will stack before the slowest component.
 And data processing speed will be limited by that component.

 Flowex has a solution!
 One can define a number of execution processes for each component.